solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-With httbin application, calling `/get`, you can debug the request headers. since you are transforming it to add a new header, after running:
+> With httbin application, calling `/get`, you can debug the request headers. since you are transforming it to add a new header, after running:

 ```
-curl -k https://34.141.86.2/not-secured/get -H "x-my-initial-header: Bearer this_is_my_token_for_test"
+curl -k $(glooctl proxy url --port https)/not-secured/get -H "x-my-initial-header: Bearer this_is_my_token_for_test"
 ```

-You will see the headers which arrive to the service, including your new transformed one `x-my-final-header` with the specific content after regular expression matching.
+You can see all the request headers which arrive to the service, including your new transformed one `x-my-final-header` with the specific content after regular expression matching.

 ```
 {